Oratorian/script-archive/PowerShell/fivemupdater/README.md

 # Changelog

 ## [1.0.3.9] - 2024-09-26
-### Added
-- Introduced support for email notifications upon successful updates or errors during the update process.
-- Implemented pre-update and post-update hooks for executing custom scripts or commands before and after an update.

 ### Improved
 - Optimized the 7-Zip download process to validate file integrity before installation.
 - Enabled multi-threaded downloads for faster update file retrieval (up to 5 concurrent downloads).